-- Marine west coast climate is located poleward from the Mediterranean climate on the west coast of north the continents. - The main areas are: Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand. - Due to marine influence, the temperature is moderate and in winter, it is warmer its latitude.
+Marine west coast climate is located poleward from the Mediterranean climate on the west coast the continents.

+The main areas are:

+Northwestern Europe, west coast of North America, north of California, southern Chile, southeastern Australia and New Zealand.
-CLICK HERE

-🕀 www.studentbro.in

-• The mean temperature in summer months ranges from 15°-20°C and in winter 4°-10°C. The annual and daily ranges of temperature are small.
+The mean temperature in summer months ranges from 15°-20°C and in winter

+4°-10°C. The annual and daily ranges of temperature are small.
+Precipitation occurs throughout the